Grassland and Desert Adventure in the Inner

 Afterwards, you will be driven to the Inner Mongolian city of

-night flight back to Beijing, thus ending your adventure on the
+Batou to have an evening flight back to Beijing.
+You'll end your adventure on the

 plains and desert of Inner Mongolia.